-You don’t need a doctor to tell you that sitting all day probably isn’t good for your health, but some interesting research about inactivity has recently emerged that I feel my patients should know about
+You don’t need a doctor to tell you that sitting all day probably isn’t good for your health, but some interesting research about inactivity has recently emerged that I feel our patients should know about.

-Excluding the young athletes I treat, the vast majority of my patients have a job that puts them in a chair at a desk most of each day.
+Excluding the young athletes we treat, the vast majority of our patients have a job that puts them in a chair at a desk most of each day.
 Many of you are very health conscious, and you attempt to combat the effects of this inactivity by the hitting the gym or doing something active at least a few days a week; and that’s Great!
-But read on Read more
+But read on… (more…)